-K. Substitutions
+I. Substitutions

 Substitutions should be allowed on all stoppages of play.
 To avoid long delays, however, a coach must have the substitutions ready before the stoppage occurs and should make them as quickly as possible.
-The clock will normally continue to run, although it may be stopped if the substitutions are not completed quickly.
-Alternatively, a coach may decide to make substitutions only at the breaks between the quarters.
+The clock will normally continue to run.